 Want to receive updates about calls to action, and get the latest news about end-of-life legislation and advocacy efforts?
 Sign up for our free newsletter The Death Positive Advocate.

-Three States have Introduced Human Composting Bills in 2024
+Five States Have Passed Human Composting Bills So Far in 2024

-Arizona, New Hampshire, and Utah have all introduced bills that would legalize human composting in their states.
-This new, eco-friendly form of disposition gently transforms human remains into soil.
-Composting bills have been passed in seven states so far including Washington, Oregon, Vermont, Colorado, Nevada, California, and New York.
+Arizona, Maryland, Minnesota, Maine and Delaware have all passed bills legalizing human composting.
+This new, eco-friendly form of disposition that transforms human remains into soil, continues to gain traction across the U.S. as a growing number of people seek out more meaningful and sustainable death care choices.
+Composting bills have now been passed in twelve states total including Washington, Oregon, Vermont, Colorado, Nevada, California, and New York.

-To learn how to support the legalization of human composting efforts or for a full list of states that currently have bills, visit our Support Composting Legislation page.
+To learn how to support the legalization of human composting efforts or for a full list of states that have introduced bills, visit our Support Composting Legislation page.

 Minnesota Places a Two Year Moratorium on Green Burials